vinniefalco/SimpleDJ/README.md

 ## Important Fork Notes

-This should be considered a reference codebase for understanding the lengths mid-era C++ developers had to go through prior to the arrival of modern C++.
-(C++'11 and onward), in order to achieve stable concurrent applications.
+This should be considered a reference codebase for understanding the lengths mid-era C++ developers had to go through prior to the arrival of modern C++ (C++'11 and onward), Boost.Beast, etc. in order to achieve robust concurrent applications.

 Read the following JUCE forum posts prior to using this codebase (i.e. VFLib usage) for study: